carlovsky666/PaymentCalculator/README.md

 Presentation Layer.- Composed by the clases that allow us to enter the data for processing, and after display the results.

-Aplication Layer.- Composed by the clases that implements use cases logic and implements it at a higher level than the domain level.
+Application Layer.- Composed by the clases that implements use cases logic and implements it at a higher level than the domain level.

 Domain Layer.- Composed by the clases that model the domain with the inherent logic associated to this clases.